exercism/docs/building/tracks/new/static-syntax-highlighting.md

 1. Ask the plugin author if they want to publish on NPM.
 2. Fork the repository and publish it yourself.
 3. Have us (Exercism) fork the repository and we publish it.
-   To do so, open a topic on the forum requesting this (https://forum.exercism.org/c/exercism/building-exercism/125).
+   To do so, open a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125) requesting this.

 The next step is to [Enable the plugin](#enable-plugin).

 ### Enable plugin

-To enable a plugin (which must be published on [NPM](https://www.npmjs.com/)), start a topic on the forum requesting us to add support for the plugin to the website (https://forum.exercism.org/c/exercism/building-exercism/125).
+To enable a plugin (which must be published on [NPM](https://www.npmjs.com/)), start a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125) requesting us to add support for the plugin to the website.
 We (Exercism) will then create a Pull Request that adds the plugin to the website.
 Once the PR is merged, you can enable highlightjs support by following the instructions in the [Configuring track](#configuring-track) section.